Gorgexpress/bullet_manager/README.md

 ```
 extends BulletManagerBulletType

+onready var parent = get_parent()

 func _ready():
 	connect("area_entered_bullet", self, "area_collision")
 	connect("body_entered_bullet", self, "body_collision")

-func area_collision(bullet, area):
+func area_collision(bullet_id, area):
 	if area.has_method("take_damage"):
-		area.take_damage(bullet, 1)
+		area.take_damage(bullet_id, 1)
-	bullet.queue_delete()
+	parent.queue_delete_bullet(bullet_id)

-func body_collision(bullet, body):
+func body_collision(bullet_id, body):
 	if body.has_method("take_damage"):
-		body.take_damage(bullet, 5)
+		body.take_damage(bullet_id, 5)
-	bullet.queue_delete()
+	parent.queue_delete_bullet(bullet_id)

 ```

-The queue_delete() function for a bullet will set its collision mask and layer to 0 immediately, then fully delete the object next time the BulletManager receives the PhysicsProcess notification.
+The BulletManager.queue_bullet_delete(bullet_id) function will set its collision mask and layer to 0 immediately, then fully delete the object next time the BulletManager receives the PhysicsProcess notification.
-Bullets will also be automatically deleted if they get too far out of your viewport!
+Bullets will also be automatically deleted if they get too far out of your viewport.
 How far they are allowed to be is based off the BulletManager.bounds_margin property.
 It defaults to 300, which means a bullet is deleted when its position is 300 units(pixels?) away from the edge of the viewable screen.
 You can also clear all bullets in a BulletManager with BulletManager.clear().
-If you are keeping references too the bullets, you'll have to use is_instance_valid(instance) or weakrefs to make sure you aren't trying to do something to a bullet that has been deleted.

 Shoutouts to [This module.](https://github.com/SleepProgger/godot_stuff/tree/master/examples/BulletTest/modules) by SleepProgger.
 It was a very helpful reference for getting this module started!

 # TODO
-Bullets are currently held in a doubly linked list, and are created/deleted on demand.
-A free list with pooling would be more efficient.
-Not a high priority though.

 Bullet properties aren't set in stone.
 Might want to add new ones, like max acceleration.
 Could use angles instead of a normalized direction vector.
 Maybe I don't need to store a Transform2D for each bullet.

-Materials apply to every bullet type in the manager.
-Not sure how to get around that one.

-If I could avoid making bullets Objects, without making significant sacrifices, that would be nice.
+Planning on packing more information into bullet_ids.
+It's just the index into the bullets vector now.
+Will come with other changes.

+Right now each bullet has its own area.
+I want to try making each bullet just a shape instead, with the bullet type owning the area(and recieving the collision response on the C++ side)